Options Strategies: Cash Secured Put

 If Volatility Decreases: Positive Effect

-Any effect of volatility on the option's total premium is on the time value portion.
+Any effect of volatility on the cash secured put's total premium is on the time value portion.

 Passage of Time: Positive Effect